mobilecoinofficial/awesome-mobilecoin/directory/0000_Signal/README.md

 ### Network Fee & Coin Cleanup Fee

 All fees are determined by and collected by MobileCoin, not Signal.

-Coin Cleanup Fee is charged when the coins in your possession can not be combined to complete a transaction.
+The transaction fee is .0004 MOB.
+A Coin Cleanup Fee is charged when the coins in your possession can not be combined to complete a transaction.
 It is also known as a defrag fee.

 1. Your total funds or total coins are viewed as a record of your transactions.
 2. If you need to send or receive a payment consisting of more than [16 inputs or outputs](https://github.com/mobilecoinfoundation/mobilecoin/blob/2f90154a445c769594dfad881463a2d4a003d7d6/transaction/core/src/constants.rs) there is a coin cleanup fee.